VQEG/siti-tools/README.md

 siti-tools /path/to/input/file.mp4
 ```

 to run the tool.
-It will print JSON output containing info about SI/TI values and other statistics.
+It will print JSON output containing info about SI/TI values and other statistics to `stdout`.

 Run `siti-tools -h` for a full list of command line options: